carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 object linking layer below.

 That's it for member variables, after that we have a single typedef:
-ModuleHandle.
+ModuleHandleT.
 This is the handle type that will be returned from our JIT's addModule method, and can be passed to the removeModule method to remove a module.
-The IRCompileLayer class already provides a convenient handle type (IRCompileLayer::ModuleSetHandleT), so we just alias our ModuleHandle to this.
+The IRCompileLayer class already provides a convenient handle type (IRCompileLayer::ModuleSetHandleT), so we just alias our ModuleHandleT to this.

 .. code-block:: c++

   KaleidoscopeJIT()
       : TM(EngineBuilder().selectTarget()), DL(TM->createDataLayout()),
         CompileLayer(ObjectLayer, SimpleCompiler(*TM)) {
     llvm::sys::DynamicLibrary::LoadLibraryPermanently(nullptr);
   }